rajan10kuwar/community-board/README.md

 - [X] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
   - [X] Header/title describing the theme is displayed
-- [ ] **At least 10 unique events or resources are displayed in a responsive card format**
+- [X] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [ ] There are at least 10 cards displayed
+  - [X] There are at least 10 cards displayed
-  - [ ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [X] The cards should be displayed in an organized format (ex. a grid, or in one line)
-  - [ ] Each card should include some information about the event or resource
+  - [X] Each card should include some information about the event or resource

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [X] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [X] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [X] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+  - [X] Web app is shown in a mobile format

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!
+Hover effects on cards for better interactivity

 ## Video Walkthrough